-We're going to put that in test right here.
+We're going to put that claim to the test right here.

 We’ll be using a shared hosting test server located in Germany and testing Astra several times.
 We’ll be using Pingdom Tools for the test with the test server set at North America, Washington DC, meaning a transatlantic trip for our website.